 2. Removing Titles from the start menu

-Once you’re done with everything, your Start Menu should have a nice and easy to understand look.
+Once you finish with everything, your Start Menu should have a nice and easy-to-understand look.

 The final step of the process is to use an advanced tool that will help you remove all of the unnecessary software.